Simele massacre: Cultural impact and legacy

 The massacre had a deep psychological impact on Assyrians in the new Iraqi state.
-Namely, the events of Simele are often cited as the catalyst for the modern Assyrian naming dispute, as the Chaldean Catholic and Syriac Orthodox churches are believed to have started distancing their adherents from Assyrian identity after the massacre.
-Both churches are believed to have supported the Iraqi army under duress.
+Namely, Simele massacre is often cited as being a major amplifier for the modern Assyrian naming dispute, amplifying the denominational schisms that Assyrians would face.
+Following failed negotiations, the Iraqi government exiled Shimun to Cyprus and the COE would relocate its patriarchate to Chicago.
+At the same time, Chaldean patriarch Mar Yousef VI Emmanuel II Thomas as well as Priest Wadisho of Alqosh and Mor Athanasius Thoma Kassir of Mosul of the Syriac Orthodox Church, had sent letters under duress congratulating Iraqi authorities for suppressing the Assyrian "rebellion".American resident minister and eyewitness Paul Knabenshue related to the U.S. Secretary of State that these letters were most likely written under threat and duress: "The exaction of false testimonials from the various Christian dignitaries, virtually at the point of the pistol, is a sad testimonial to the integrity of the Iraq government".
+For many Chaldean Catholics and Syriac Orthodox, it was reason enough to be killed just by being Assyrian, so the perceived solution was to deny any affiliation with Assyrian identity and ethnicity.

 The massacres also had a deep impact on the newly established Kingdom of Iraq.
 Kanan Makiya argues that the killing of Assyrians transcended tribal, religious, ideological and ethnic barriers as Sunni Arabs, Shia Arabs, Sunni Kurds, Sunni Turkmen, Shia Turkmen, and Yazidis, as well as Monarchists, Islamists, nationalists, royalists, conservatives, Leftists, federalists, and tribalists, were all united in their anti-Assyrian and anti-Christian sentiments.
 According to him, the pogrom was "the first genuine expression of national independence in a former Arab province of the Ottoman Empire" and that the killing of Assyrian Christians was seen as a national duty.